stemcomputerscienceclub/Ambassadors-Program/README.md

 # STME CSC Ambassadors Program

-A web application for managing the CS & Tech Club's Ambassador Program with email verification (OTP) functionality and Google Sheets integration for referral tracking.
+A web application for managing the CSC Club's Ambassador Program with email verification (OTP) functionality and Google Sheets integration for referral tracking.

 ## Features